 The Burning Giraffe 1937 Salvador Dalí

-Dali used extensive symbolism in his work.
+Dali used extensive symbolism in his art.
 Recurring “images in his paintings include elephants with brittle legs which evoke weightlessness; ants, thought to be his symbol for decay and death; and melting watches, perhaps symbolic of non-linear human perception of time”.